-Students who earn a grade of < 70%, F, or have a knowledge and/or skill deficit that is considered to adversely impact patient safety regardless of the grade earned on a graded assessment/assignment for which formal remediation is required, must contact the respective Program Faculty member primarily responsible for coordinating the related remediation learning activities and assessment(s) (as specified in the course syllabus) and their assigned Faculty Mentor within two (2) business days of receiving their grade.
-Failure to follow this policy may result in referral to the SPC for progression and/or disciplinary action recommendations.
-Program Faculty utilize standardized rubrics to provide formal feedback and develop learning activities for remediation of knowledge and/or skill deficits.
+Students who earn a grade of < 70% or F, or have a knowledge and/or skill deficit that is considered to adversely impact patient safety regardless of the grade earned on a graded assessment/assignment for which remediation is required, are mentored by Program faculty utilizing standardized rubrics to provide feedback and assist the student in correction of knowledge and/or skill deficit(s).
 Remediation learning activities are assigned as soon as possible following identification of knowledge/skill deficit(s).
-Formal assessment of remediation of the knowledge/skill deficit(s) occurs at the end of the semester in the Didactic Phase and during Clinical Conference in the Clinical Phase and follows the same format as the assessment that identified the deficit(s).
+Assessment of remediation of the knowledge/skill deficit(s) occurs at the end of the semester in the Didactic Phase.
+The timing of remediation assessment during the Clinical Phase is determined by the Clinical Team.
+All remediation assessments follow the same format as the assessment that identified the deficit(s).
 Remediation of a failed Clinical Preceptor Evaluation of Student Performance may include successful completion of another SCPE in the same discipline.

-Successful remediation is defined as earning a grade of > 75% on the remediation assessment.
+Students are placed on Academic Probation and their progress is monitored by the SPC.
+Students may complete one (1) remediation assessment for a failed graded assessment/assignment for which remediation is required.
+Remediation of a failed remediation assessment/assignment is not permitted.
+Students must successfully complete all required remediation learning activities and assessments to be eligible for progression in the curriculum.
+Successful remediation is defined as earning a grade of $\geq 75\%$ on the remediation assessment.
 The initial grade earned is changed to 70% following successful remediation.
-Students are placed on Academic Probation and will be monitored by the SPC.
-Students must successfully complete all required remediation activities in order to be eligible for progression in the Program.
 Completion of remediation learning activities and assessments may result in a delay in beginning SCPEs, a delay in graduation and/or failure to complete the Program curriculum within 54 months of initial matriculation.

-The number of remediation attempts for academic deficits allowed by the Program are as follows:
+The number of remediation assessments for academic deficits allowed by the Program are as follows:

-- Didactic Phase: - No more than two (2) per remediation activity (e.g. remediation of knowledge deficit related to a comprehensive examination in PAS 531: Principles of Clinical Medicine I) - o No more than three (3) total remediation activities for the Didactic Phase - No more than one (1) for each component of the Didactic Phase Cumulative Assessment - Clinical Phase: - No more than two (2) total remediation activities for End-of-Rotation written examinations - No more than one (1) remediation activity for the Clinical Preceptor Evaluation of Student Performance

-• No more than one (1) for each component of the Summative Evaluation
+- Didactic Phase: - No more than three (3) total remediation assessments for each semester in the Didactic Phase - Remediation of a failed remediation assessment is not permitted - Didactic Phase Cumulative Assessment - No more than one (1) remediation assessment for each component of the Didactic Phase Cumulative Assessment - Remediation of a failed remediation assessment is not permitted - Clinical Phase: - No more than two (2) total remediation assessments for End-of-Rotation written examinations - No more than one (1) remediation assessment for the Clinical Preceptor Evaluation of Student Performance - Remediation of a failed remediation assessment is not permitted - Clinical Phase Cumulative Assessment - o No more than one (1) remediation assessment for the written examination component - Remediation of a failed remediation assessment is not permitted - Summative Evaluation - o No more than one (1) remediation assessment for each component of the Summative Evaluation - o Remediation of a failed remediation assessment is not permitted

-Students may not appeal the decision by program faculty for the student to complete formal remediation activities.
-Students who do not successfully complete remediation and students with continued academic deficits who have exceeded the total number of remediation attempts allowed by the Program are referred to the SPC for recommendation on progression which may include dismissal from the Program.
+Students may not appeal the decision by Program faculty for the student to complete remediation activities.
+Students who do not successfully complete remediation assessments and students with continued academic deficits who have exceeded the total number of remediation assessments allowed by the Program are referred to the SPC for recommendation on progression which may include dismissal from the Program.